KernFerm/Bubbles-Auto-SO-Bot/README.md

 ### Step 2: Authorize the Bot

-Make sure to **mod the bot** in your Twitch channel by typing:
+Users do not start the bot themselves.
+To have the bot added to your channel, join the Discord and request access.
+Once added, make sure to mod the bot in your Twitch channel by typing:
 ```
 /mod BubblesAutoSOBot
 ```
-Once access is granted, follow these steps to authenticate the bot:
-1. 🚀 Start the bot on the host server.
-2. 🔗 The bot will provide an authorization link in the console.
-3. 🌐 Open the link in your browser and log in with your Twitch account.
-4. ✅ Authorize the bot to join your channel and interact in chat.
-5. 🤖 Once authorized, the bot will automatically join and start functioning.

 ---

 ## ⚡ How the Bot Works